reruo321/Spring-Practice/Spring-Boot/Kotlin/005-consumingREST/README.md

 Oh, the first website was giving us the response with the JSON type!
 Then how about the second one?

-Before we add some logging codes, change the response type on getForEntity() temporarily...
+Before we try some deeper logging, to check the response in string format, change a statement something like this,

-Change something like this

     val response = restTemplate.getForEntity("https://type.fit/api/quotes", arrayOf<Quote>()::class.java)